plasma-umass/doppio/README.md

-Typed-Doppio: A JVM in TypeScript
+Doppio: A JVM in TypeScript
 =================================

 _Doppio_ is a double shot of espresso.